Some things to look for in a photographers portfolio before you hire them

 Family enjoys working out at the gym together.

-This is where many elements come together to help make the moment, but you have to catch all the subjects in the “moment” which is often their face expression as well as they are all in step together.
+This is where many elements come together to help create the moment, but you have to catch all the subjects in the “moment,” which is often their facial expression and their being in step together.

-You will find many technically proficient photographers who meet most everything I have mentioned up to now and still after looking at the photo you are not moved emotionally.
+You will find many technically proficient photographers who meet most of what I have mentioned up to now, and still, after looking at the photo, you are not moved emotionally.
 Great storytellers will have moments that bring joy to your heart or maybe even sadness.

 What will be apparent is that you felt something when looking at the photos.

-If your photographer does a great job you will want to know more about the photos.
-However, the photographer should be waiting for you to ask questions more than jumping in to tell you everything.
-The photos should for the most part do the communicating.
+If your photographer does a great job, you will want to know more about the photos.
+The photographer should wait for you to ask questions rather than jumping in to tell you everything.
+The photos should, for the most part, do the communicating.

 Pass the Pen + Walk and Talk

-Getting people doing something gives you better expressions.
-I have two techniques for keeping people engaged when I have to set up a situation and then help it to become a real moment.
+Getting people to do something gives you better expressions.
+I have two techniques for keeping people engaged when I have to set up a situation and then help it become a real moment.

 Pass the Pen

-I have a few moments with everyone and explain my dilema.
-If I shot this naturally it will take ten times longer due to I am on the wrong side of the table when someone starts to talk.
-By the time I shift then the conversation has shifted.
+I will have a few moments with everyone and explain my dilemma.
+If I shot this naturally, it would take ten times longer because I am on the wrong side of the table when someone starts to talk.
+By the time I shift, the conversation has shifted.

-I ask everyone to listen with their eyes and not just with their ears.
+I ask everyone to listen with their eyes, not just their ears.
 This really speeds up the number of usable images.

 Typical conference table for a seminar class.

-Even if you do not see the pen the person holds the attention of the group and lets me get the photos catching their various expressions.
-Usually we get some laughs and good stories in the process.
+Even if you do not see the pen, the person holds the group’s attention and lets me take photos of their various expressions.
+We all get some laughs and good stories in the process.

 This teacher used a similar technique for classroom discussions.
-He had a ball of tape that he would toss to a student who raised their hand to answer a question.
-He tossed it to the student and when they were done they tossed it back to him.
+He had a ball of tape that he would toss to a student who raised his hand to answer a question.
+He tossed it to the student, and when they were done, they tossed it back to him.
 He was quite impressive with his tosses and catches.

-You can see as this student tosses the ball back he is engaged in the class.
+As this student tosses the ball back, you can see he is engaged in the class.

 Walk and Talk

-When you get people walking and talking they forget about you and engage quickly.
-If it is just 2 people I have them walk close enough to feel each other bump occasionally.
-I have one person talk and the other listen.
-I stress the importance of looking at each other and not the ground.
-It is amazing when people are in a normal conversation they might look at the ground or off somewhere rather than looking at a person.
-However, for a photo to communicate they are interested in each other they must have eye contact.
+When you get people walking and talking, they forget about you and engage quickly.
+If it is just two people, I have them walk close enough to feel each other bump occasionally.
+I’ve one person who talks, and the other listens.
+I stress the importance of looking at each other and not at the ground.
+It’s incredible that people in everyday conversations might look at the ground or off somewhere rather than at someone.
+However, for a photo to communicate their interest in each other, they must have eye contact.

-Again in the group situation I designate who is talking and ask everyone to give them their eye attention and not just their ears.
-Off to the left my assistant is walking along with them out of camera range pointing a flash to them.
-I normally use the Nikon SB900 with the Radio Poppers PX system to be sure the signal from the Nikon SU800 triggers the flash consistently.
-The flash is zoomed out to about 28 setting to light the entire group.
+Again, in the group situation, I designate who is talking and ask everyone to give them their full attention, not just their ears.
+To the left, my assistant is walking along with them out of camera range, pointing a flash at them.
+I really use the Nikon SB900 with the Radio Poppers PX system to be sure the signal from the Nikon SU800 triggers the flash consistently.
+The flash is zoomed out to about 28 settings to light the entire group.

-Here you can see the tour guide helping tell the student about the campus.
-Now for this photo I am using a Pocket Wizard Plus II to trigger the Alien Bees B1600 being fired off to the right of the group.
+Here, you can see the tour guide helping the students with the campus.
+For this photo, I am using a Pocket Wizard Plus II to trigger the Alien Bees B1600 being fired off to the right of the group.
 They are walking towards me as my VALS (Voice Activated Light Stand: AKA assistant) is carrying the light on a light stand and staying with the group out of the frame.

-The couple is walking and talking to each other a good 50 yards from me.
-I like using the zoom lens so as they walk closer I just zoom out.
-My VALS is carrying the Nikon SB900 with the Radio Poppers PX system being triggered by the Nikon SU800 on the camera.
-I am shooting with the flash at normal setting and zoomed to 200.
+The couple is walking and talking to each other, a good 50 yards from me.
+I like using the zoom lens so that as they walk closer, I zoom out.
+My ALS carries the Nikon SB900 with the Radio Poppers PX system triggered by the Nikon SU800 on the camera.
+I’m shooting with the flash at standard setting and zoomed to 200.

 The flash off camera really helps clean up the photo.
-Often you will have a shadow on one or more of the people.
-The other advantage of the flash winking in is it helps draw the audiences attention to the subjects.
+Of n, you will have a shadow on one or more of the people.
+The other advantage of the flash is that it helps draw the audience’s attention to the subjects.

-Helping keep the dark skin tones with detail is really improved outside with the off camera flash.
-I can power the flash up or down on the Nikon SU800.
-Sometimes I make it +1 or -1 as compared to the exposure of the camera.
-Only takes a second to look at the histogram and the LCD and see what might need adjusting.
-By shooting RAW I still have lots of control in post processing, but being sure shadows have detail is really important when the dark areas can be the subjects face in a photo like this one here.
+Helping keep the dark skin tones with detail is improved outside with the off-camera flash.
+I need to power the flash up or down on the Nikon SU800.
+So, I make it +1 or -1 compared to the camera’s exposure.
+One takes a second to look at the histogram and the LCD and see what might need adjusting.
+By shooting RAW, I still have lots of control in post processing, but being sure shadows have detail is essential when the dark areas can be the subject’s face in a photo like this one.

-Take notice that we have details in the white shirt and the dark skin of the subjects in the photo.
-This is will work in a printed piece easily.
-Remember I have one person talking and the others listening with their eyes.
+Take notice of the details in the white shirt and the dark skin of the subjects in the photo.
+This will work easily in a printed piece.
+Remember, I have one person talking and the others listening with their eyes.

 TTL hot shoe Flash vs Manual Studio Strobe

-As your VALS is walking along with the Nikon SB900 as they vary their distance from the subject the camera still compensates being sure the power stays the same.
-Of course the assistant has to remain pretty close with a hotshoe flash like the Nikon SB900 because it is not powerful enough to be much more than 10 to 15 feet away.
+As your VALS walks along with the Nikon SB900, varying their distance from the subject, the camera still compensates, making sure the power stays the same.
+Of course, the assistant has to remain pretty close with a hotshoe flash like the Nikon SB900 because it is not powerful enough to be much more than 10 to 15 feet away.

-Now when you VALS is carrying a studio flash that means as they change the distance to the subject the exposure will change.
-As they get closer the flash will get brighter and when they move away it will get darker.
-However, with a studio strobe they can stay further away, since the strobes are much more powerful than a hot shoe flash.
-I seldom am shooting with my Alienbees B1600 much more than 1/4 power.
-I am usually at 1/8 power.
-I do like to use a grid spot so I am not lighting up the ground leading up to the subjects.
-I like to hit the faces and let it drop off a little.
+Now, when you VALS is carrying a studio flash, the exposure will change as they change the distance to the subject.
+As they get closer, the flash will get brighter, and when they move away, it will get darker.
+However, they can stay further away with a studio strobe, since the strobes are much more potent than a hot shoe flash.
+I am shooting with my Alienbees B1600, which is much more than 1/4 power.
+I usually run at 1/8 power.
+I like to use a grid spot so I am not lighting up the ground leading up to the subjects.
+I want to hit the faces and let it drop off a little.